Hartford P.E. teacher wins victory in

 “The Board’s ruling couldn’t be more clear: a public-sector union official cannot use an employee’s membership status as the basis for discrimination,” said Nathan McGrath, president and general counsel for the Fairness Center.
 “John’s resounding victory solidifies the rights of every Connecticut public employee who chooses not to be a member of a union.”

 Reacting to the Board’s ruling, John said, “The state labor board has reached a decision that holds union officials accountable for shirking their legal duty to fairly represent me.”
-He continued, “In my life and career, I’ve always helped others where and when I can, so the fact that my fight has protected the rights of teachers and other public employees is extremely gratifying.”
+He continued, “In my life and career, I’ve always helped others where and when I can.
+The fact that my fight has protected the rights of teachers and other public employees is extremely gratifying.”

 Documents